gurubamal/success_taste/README.md

 Ensure you have restarted your machine/laptop before "vagrant up" command.
 If your setup was incomplete due to SSH connectivity or connection issues, you can reset/restart the Virtual box VMs (as per previous logs from vagrant up command) on the VirtualBox interface.
 After waiting for 2 minutes, run "vagrant up" again. you can alsways start fresh using "vagrant destroy -f" first and "vagrant up" command second.

    Restart your new VMs (all nodes) after this setup is complete.

 ### K8s Cluster + Jenkins + Ansible
 - Access the master node at 192.168.56.4 using the `vagrant` or `root` user.
 - Jenkins server is available at `192.168.56.4:8080`; the password can be found in the specified file at this URL.
 - "Vagrant up" command will not setup Ansible for you.
-To complete the Ansible setup and start using it for practice, run following command (on node4 -- 192.168.56.4): ``` sudo python3 /vagrant/scripts/06_set.py ```
+To complete the Ansible setup and start using it for practice, run following command (on node4 -- 192.168.56.4):
+    \`\`\`
+    sudo python3 /vagrant/scripts/06_set.py
+    \`\`\`

 You can use the code from https://github.com/gurubamal/project_work-Industry-Grade-Project-2/tree/master, where I have created a pipeline test on this setup for reference.

+Ensure all VMs are up and runnig (re-run if needed).
 ---

+**NOTE (for re-setup)**: Ensure you have given full control to your users on the `success_taste` directory as the Vagrant script will create a second disk for each VM in it.
+Also, run VirtualBox as an administrator to see current VMs, as you are running PowerShell (and then Vagrant commands) as an Administrator.
+To clean up a previously run Vagrant setup, delete VMs (either via `vagrant up` or manually).
+If you delete VMs manually, delete VDI files from the directory where you ran `vagrant up` and also delete the `.vagrant` folder from the same directory.
+Additionally, check `C:\Users\<Your User Name>\VirtualBox VMs` for any folders that should be deleted as VMs are created there by default.
+In case you encounter the issue "VBOX_E_FILE_ERROR" or an error related to VDI, comment out lines 25-30 in your Vagrantfile to disable additional disk creation.

 ## Vagrant Cleanup
 To clean any previously implemented setup, use the command: